InvisibleTiger/InvisibleTiger/README.md

 - ⚡ Fun fact: ...
 <p align="center">
 Robots are used in many industries and for many purposes.
 They can sort food like rice, wheat, pulses and seeds.
-They can also perform medical operations, work as hotel staff, defuse bombs, do household chores and entertain us with games.
+They can also perform medical operations, work as hotel staff, do household chores and entertain us with games.
 Robots have a wide range of applications in almost all industries these days because of their precision and convenience.
 </p>

 ### Thank you for taking the time to read my profile, and I look forward to connecting with other like-minded individuals who share my passion for the application of Robots in increasing humanity within the human society like you.